Skip to Content

 Need a guide book for the Tour de Mont Blanc?
 We recommend the Cicerone Trekking the Tour of Mont Blanc by Kev Reynolds

-In the Chamonix valley we stayed at the modern, stylish, budget boutique Hotel Slalom that is perfectly placed in Les Houches for summer walking opposite the start of the anti-clockwise TMB route and close to the ski lifts for winter skiing.
-Double rooms in the summer season €86-99 plus €10 breakfast.
+In the Chamonix valley we stayed at the modern, stylish, budget boutique Hotel Slalom in Les Houches.
+It is perfectly placed for summer walking opposite the start of the anti-clockwise TMB route.
+The ski lifts are close for winter ski-ing.

-We booked our transfer from Geneva airport to Les Houches through Chamexpress and found them to run an extremely efficient airport to hotel service – cost was €25 + tax per person each way.
+We booked our transfer from Geneva airport to Les Houches through Chamexpress.
+They run an extremely efficient airport to hotel service.

 The walkingthetmb website has useful information to help you plan and prepare for your Tour de Mont Blanc walk, with a packing list and some links to other people’s photographs and online diaries to inspire you.